Navigating contracts may seem daunting. Here’s how to build effective employee/employer relationships using types of employment contracts.

 - FAQs: Employment Contracts in the USA

-A contract will set hours, compensation and may also address duration of employment and benefits such as healthcare orpaid time off accrual.
+A contract will set hours, compensation and may also address the duration of employment and benefits such as healthcare orpaid time off accrual.

-While there are no federal laws governing minimum requirements for contracts, state, city and regional governments may have their own regulations or guidelines, so businesses should be sure to check in with local authorities.
+While there are no federal laws governing minimum requirements for contracts, state, city, and regional governments may have their own regulations or guidelines, so businesses should be sure to check in with local authorities.

 Workers in the US (except those in Montana) default to an “at-will” agreement unless explicitly stated otherwise.
 This means that employees can leave their position at any time without penalty and can be let go at any time without reason (as long as it isn’t discriminatory).

 It is important employers get familiar with the most common types of employee contracts so they can decide the best agreement for the position at hand.

 The most common contract agreement is a permanent contract meaning that the employee will work indefinitely— until either employee or employer wishes to sever the agreement.

 Permanent employees may be full or part-time.
 They usually benefit from many things such as sick days, bonuses, and health care.